 A new database of Mountain Bike Rides was launched by the Westmorland Gazette during the summer of 2013.
 You can view the rides here, download GPX files which connect with GPS devices and add your own favourite ride.
 Road Bike Rides are detailed here.

 Specially-converted buses, that are able to carry up to 12 bikes and riders, travel along the A591 from Windermere Railway Station to the Whinlatter Forest Visitor Centre.
 The route 800 buses stop at Kelsick Road in Ambleside, Brockhole, Windermere train station, Bowness-on-Windermere Pier, Fell Foot Park, Newby Bridge, Lakeland Motor Museum and Lakeside & Havethwaite Railway.
 Download Bike Bus Timetable.
-New leaflets 'Rides from the Bike Bus' (see links on left hand side of page) and 'Days out from the Bike Bus' are being made available in 2013.
+New leaflets 'Rides from the Bike Bus' (see links on left hand side of page) and 'Days out from the Bike Bus' are now available.
 Here's a BBC Video news report.

 So, you can see that whatever kind of cycling you are passionate about, the Lake District has it all.
 MTB routes, classic road biking, quiet country lanes, vicious hill climbs, exciting mountain bike adventures, long multi-day touring routes and all washed down with a cup of tea and a cake from a local café!
 For beautiful, magnificent views, you can't do better than pick the Lake District for all your cycling needs.